 This is a very good recipe for people who like fudge brownies with a shiny top.
-Not that there’s anything wrong with dull-topped or frosted brownies, but if pulling out a pan of shiny brownies makes you happy, you’ll surely get a dopamine rush from these.
+Not that there’s anything wrong with dull-topped or frosted brownies, but if you like your brownies to have a sheen to them, try this recipe!

 So there you go.
 Good luck getting your shiny topped brownies!
 And FYI — these brownies are thin.
 It’s not a problem, but if you prefer really thick brownies you might want to look for a different recipe.
 Now if you are looking for a brownie recipe you can cut with cutters (football shapes, brown horse heads — that kind of thing), these would be perfect.